Skip to main content

 AlgoGraph: Immutable Graph Library with Functional Transformers

-AlgoGraph is an immutable graph library for Python that brings functional programming elegance to graph algorithms.
-Version 2.0.0 introduces pipe-based transformers, declarative selectors, and lazy views—achieving ~90% code reduction for common operations.
+AlgoGraph is an immutable graph library for Python.
+Version 2.0.0 introduces pipe-based transformers, declarative selectors, and lazy views, which together cut boilerplate by roughly 90% for common graph operations.

 Why Immutability for Graphs?

-Mutable graph libraries like NetworkX are powerful but come with hidden costs:
+Mutable graph libraries like NetworkX are powerful but carry hidden costs:

-• Debugging difficulty: Hard to track when/where a graph changed
+• Debugging difficulty: Hard to track when and where a graph changed

 • Thread unsafety: Concurrent modifications cause subtle bugs